SagarB-97/CollabChain/README.md

 }
 ```

-The entire input and a script to generate the input is provided in the examples folder.
+The entire input and a script to generate the input is provided in the `Examples` folder.